 2EB: How did you start writing and why?

-2EB: How do you jiggle between your day job and writing?
+2EB: How do you juggle between your day job and writing?

 Patrick: Like I said I’m doing clinical rotation now.
-But before that I’ve been in school.
+But before that, I was in school.
 Well, I’ve never allowed my daily schedule to prevent me from writing.
 I actually spend the daytime thinking about what to write and how to go about it.
 Then, I do the lettering at night.
 Unless the write up is a quick, short one; I always work at night.
 So that hardly gets interrupted by work or school.

 2EB: Who/What influenced/influences your writing?